seasketch/python-sap-map/docs/index.rst

 Overview
 ========

-`sapmap` takes the areas that a group identifies as important and combines them into a map of `spatial access priorities (SAP)`
+The `heatmap` package provides multiple methods of producing heatmaps including `count`, `area`, and `sap`.

 .. image:: img/survey-sap-start-end.png

+The `sap` method is also known as Spatial Access Priority mapping, which takes areas identified as as important, and combines them into a map of `spatial access priorities (SAP)`
 This aggregate map is used in area-based planning exercises for identifying where important areas exist and measuring the impact if changes in access are made.

-Common questions these maps can answer include:
+Common questions heatmaps can answer include:

+* Where are things occurring
 * Which geographic areas are important to the group?
 The most important?
 The least important?
 * Is area A of more value to the group than area B?
 How much more?
 * If the use of a given area is changed, will people be impacted?
 How much of the groups value is within this area?